panicmechanic/ZMD/Readme.md

 - Poison is being appended more than once.
 Something in add_effect() or roll_for_effect().
 Debug it.
 - Fix effect double append, highlighted lines both fire, although maybe not in the same run.
 - Geting an occasional "ValueError: list.remove(x): x not in list" error after check_run_effects().
 - Problem with warhammer splatter and lightning mutation making it not fire - give take_damage another variable, weapon.

     If it is war hammer, and the damage will kill the monster, give it the splatter effect in a function.
 - Make bottom right box display info under mouse on mouse over
 - Give all monsters a speed and heal_rate
 - Give an @property value to speed, accuracy, evasion
+- Implement stealth by giving fighters a detection and stealth value
+- Give fighters an awareness value equal to sleeping, wandering, aware.
+If monster is in fov and distance < 10

+    roll stealth/detection and raise awareness 1 level.
+While sleeping cannot wander.